Two little girls went out to play. Two little girls, exactly alike in every way—except one was alive and one was dead.

 "I've been following it.
 It's a sad, sad thing when a creature will accost a child that young and do God knows what with her.
 But you see there, they say they know she's dead now.
 It's a mercy, I suspect."

-The man sighed and nodded to a couple new people that entered the shop before he answered her.
+The man sighed and nodded to a couple people who entered the shop before he answered her.
 "I supposed there isn't.
 It's a sad, sad thing.
 But I've heard from some people who've come past from the police station just down the street that they know who's done it now.
 They'll make it right, miss, they'll make it right."

 "Oh yes.
 New developments have arisen.
 New tips, new leads.
 Our surete are a smart force.
 When someone like the Marquis de Pinson is wronged, they get to the bottom of it and won't stop until they find that girl, dead or alive, and give her back to her family."

-"But," Christine stammered and glanced back over her shoulder as someone left the shop and someone else entered.
+"But," Christine stammered and glanced over her shoulder as someone left the shop and someone else entered.
 "But how do you know what they know is right?
 How do they know?"

 She could hear him speak, "Here you go, constable, the usual."
 But she was already on her way out the door.
-She had to pause, though, on the step as she nearly opened the windowed door directly into a woman there who was about to enter.
+She had to pause, though, on the step as she nearly opened the windowed door directly into a woman who was about to enter.

 "Excuse me," Christine murmured, and she stepped aside to allow her to pass before continuing through.
 She had not quite managed to leave the shop completely, however, before the soft tones of the woman's voice caught her attention.